fukun07/neural-image-captioning/readme.md

 - region-based attention: we build our attention item-set using flexible visual regions proposed by Selective Search.
 The model can thus focus on more conceptually meaningful region of an image.

-If you find our code or model useful in your research, please consider citing:
+If you find our code or model useful in your research, please consider citing (accepted by TPAMI and now available as [pre-print](http://ieeexplore.ieee.org/document/7792748/)):

-	@article{jin2015aligning,
+	@article{fu2016aligning,
-  		title={Aligning where to see and what to tell: image caption with region-based attention and scene factorization}, author={Jin, Junqi and Fu, Kun and Cui, Runpeng and Sha, Fei and Zhang, Changshui}, journal={arXiv preprint arXiv:1506.06272}, year={2015}
+  		title={Aligning where to see and what to tell: image captioning with region-based attention and scene-specific contexts}, author={Fu, Kun and Jin, Junqi and Cui, Runpeng and Sha, Fei and Zhang, Changshui}, journal={Pattern Analysis and Machine Intelligence, IEEE Transactions on (TPAMI)}, year={2016}
 	}

+Our previous arXiv version can be found at [arXiv paper](https://arxiv.org/abs/1506.06272)